ASTXRTYS/Crewaistudio/AUREN_DOCS/01_ARCHITECTURE/DOCUMENTATION_ORGANIZATION_GUIDE.md

 ### Configuration Corruption
 - DO NOT experiment with changes
-- Refer to locked configuration document
+- Refer to locked configuration document and `AUREN_SYSTEM_CONFIGURATION_OVERVIEW.md`
 - Use documented restoration commands
 - Contact team if major issues